oils-for-unix/oils/doc/quirks.md

 That is, they **reuse the parent process**.

 Most shells don't print any diagnostic info when `errexit` is on.
-However, Oil
+However, YSH
 does:

     osh -o errexit -c 'false'
     [ -c flag ]:1: fatal: Exiting with status 1

-`false` is a builtin rather than an external process, so Oil can print that message.
+`false` is a builtin rather than an external process, so YSH can print that message.
 But when running an external process, the message is lost:

     osh -o errexit -c 'env false'